bcampbell/steno/doc/syntax.md

 ## Field Scoping

-You can control which fields are matched by prefixing the name of a field separated by a colon.
+You can control which fields are matched by prefixing the name of a field, separated by a colon.

 Examples:

-    author: Bob
+    byline: "Bob Smith"
     headline:"How to Make the Perfect Negroni"
     tags: (fruit OR paint)

 If no field is specified, then all fields will be searched.

+Note that the field prefix only applies to the term immediately following the colon.
+So, for example, this query is probably incorrect:

+    byline: Bob Smith

+It would match any articles with `Bob` in the byline and `smith` in any field.

 ## Grouping

 Parentheses can be used to group sub queries.
 For example:

-    content:(shaddock OR pomelo OR pamplemousse) AND (headline:fruit AND NOT headline:"fruit salad") AND tags:(greenish OR yellowish)
+    content:(pomelo OR pamplemousse) AND tags:(fruit -cruft)

 ## Wildcards